 “Don’t leave the estate, SarEr.
 Don’t give Han a hard time today,” Choi Yang warned.

 SarEr glanced at his father for a moment, noting the frown on the older man’s forehead.
-His father was a handsome man, in his mid forties.
-He had an arrogant tilt to his chin and his eyes were sharp under the reading glasses that were resting on the bridge of his nose.
-He wore his hair long, and in a queue at the back of his head.
-SarEr remembered playing with it when he’d been young and Choi Yang had carried him.
-Those days his father’s smile had come readily, now the man’s lips were always set in a grim line.
+His father was a handsome man in his mid-forties.
+He had an arrogant tilt to his chin and his eyes were sharp behind the reading glasses resting on the bridge of his nose.
+He wore his hair long, and in a tight ponytail at the back of his head.
+SarEr remembered playing with his father’s hair when he’d been young and Choi Yang had carried him.
+Those days his father’s smile had come readily, not now though.
+His father’s lips were always set in a grim line.